Educating Sabre - the Dogzilla Diaries

 • Educating Sabre - the Dogzilla Diaries

 Educating Sabre - the Dogzilla Diaries This is Sabre - aka Dogzilla.
-He came to me to gain some confidence and learn to face the world with This is an account of his transfomation.
+He came to me to gain some confidence and learn to face the world without fear after being rescued from a very abusive background.

 It turns out that he was embroiled in a domestic abuse situation where he was trying to defend a wife and her children from the violent husband and being beaten himself.
 He understandably became very confused and untrusting and subsequent keepers were unable to handle his reactivity resulting in even more abuse.
 By the time Sabre reached me he would cower at the sound of his own name which is why

 we changed it.
 He is now a happy, playful and affectionate boy at home but still very fearful of anyone other than me.
+This is an account of his transfomation.
 Sabre is reactive to PEOPLE (especially men), Anyone other than me making EYE CONTACT, DOGS, BICYCLES.
 I have my work cut out for me!

 15/05/2023